mtomlin5/bss/README.md

-# bss
+# Blind source separation
-Blind source separation
+Simulation and blind source separation using a microphone array